strikles/atac-data/messages/email/neurorights.md

-multiple of the recruited sadists entertain themselves forcing their victims to feel sexually abused and sodomized, whilst delivering putrid vibrotactile payloads of "kisses of death" to the head of their victims, as they try to force them to hurt themselves repeatedly, like poets of death and human degradation.
+multiple of the recruited sadists entertain themselves forcing their victims to feel sexually abused and sodomized, delivering putrid vibrotactile payloads of "kisses of death" to the head of their victims, as they try to force them to hurt themselves repeatedly, like poets of death and human degradation.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/holy_spirit.png"></p>